-CLASS :M.A.
-PART :Core-4
+Class :M.A.
+Part :Core-4

-SEMESTER :1 HOURS :90
+Semester :l Hours :90

-SUBJECT CODE :22PECC41 CREDIT :05
+Subject Code :22PECC41 Credit :05

 STATISTICAL METHODS

 (Outcome based syllabus under CBCS Structure for the students admitted from the academic year 2020 - 2021)

 - 1. To analyse the probability and its applications - 2.
 To inculcate the importance of theoretical distributions in decision making - 3.
 To acquire the knowledge of hypothesis testing - 4.
 To enable the vitality of Chi-square test in research - 5.
 To explain the techniques of analysis of variance in research (ANOVA)